DanGiannone1/rfp_accelerator/README.md

        pip install -r requirements.txt
        ```

+3. **Create & Configure Azure Services**

+   The following Azure services are required for full functionality:

+   - **Azure Cosmos DB**
+     - Use the NoSQL API
+     - No need to create database or container (application will handle this)
+     - If using existing database/container, ensure partition key is set to `"partitionKey"`

+   - **Azure AI Search**
+     - Create with default settings

+   - **Azure Document Intelligence**
+     - Deploy in a region supporting API version 2024-07-31 or later

+   - **Azure OpenAI**
+     - Deploy two models:
+       - GPT-4o as primary LLM
+       - text-embedding-ada-002 for embeddings
+     - Ensure rate limit >100k tokens per minute on deployments

+   - **Azure Data Lake Storage**
+     - Create a Storage Account with hierarchical namespace enabled

+   - **Bing Search Service** (Optional)
+     - Required only if you want RFP responses to include web search results

+   **Important:** Configure authentication between Document Intelligence and Storage:
+   1. Create a managed identity for your Document Intelligence resource
+   2. Grant it the "Storage Blob Data Reader" role on your storage account

-3. **Configure environment variables**
+4. **Configure environment variables**
    - Create a `.env` file in the root directory by copying the example file:
      ```sh
      cp example.env .env
      ```
-   - Open the `.env` file in a text editor and add the necessary environment variables as specified in the `example.env` file.
+   - Open the `.env` file and add the necessary environment variables as specified in the `example.env` file.

 ### Running the Application